rizzimatheus/go-micro/README.md

 - github.com/go-chi/cors

 ## [✔] Authentication
-Service to authenticate users, using PostgreSQL database.
+Service to authenticate users using PostgreSQL database.

 ### Packages Used
 **Routes:**